gelinger777/jarvis/readme.md

 ## Contributing

 If multiple devices are used to work with the codebase a developer can keep a single dev branch on remote repo like `dev-vach` and all the unfinished work is being committed to that branch when changing different development environments...
-When a feature is complete `squash` command can be used to merge all changes to the `main` branch.
+When a feature is complete `squash` command can be used to merge all changes to the `eventstore.client.internal.main` branch.

 ```
     git merge --squash dev-vach
 ```

-This will merge all work (many commits) from `dev-vach` to `main`, but without committing it.
+This will merge all work (many commits) from `dev-vach` to `eventstore.client.internal.main`, but without committing it.
 At this point developer can do final polish of the source and make a single commit.

 Code quality, readability and modularity are a top priority in this project hence in order to separate boilerplate from actual business logic code, we use extensions  in file `/internal/boilerplate.kt` in the root package of each module, each method or object defined in `boilerplate.kt` must have `internal` visibility, this file is only for implementation boilerplate, it shall not contain valuable business logic on its own, usually all the code that one must never read trough must be here...